Religion in El Salvador: Religious affiliation

-According to World Religion Database 2020, 2.57% is non-religious (atheist or agnostic).

-Protestant denominations
+Protestant and other Christian denominations

 Mision Cristiana Elim Internacional is a large pentecostal denomination started in El Salvador.
 It claims that its main church in San Salvador has 120,000 attending.
 The Assemblies of God claim 285,226 members (2007).

-The Mormons claim 120,317 people in 164 congregations and 1 temple (2015) which if correct would be just under 2% of the population.
-An IUDOP study in 2009 found that Mormons were 2% of the Protestants they surveyed or about .8% of the total population.
-They started evangelizing in El Salvador in 1951.

 The Anglican Church in El Salvador (a diocese of the province of the Anglican Church in Central America) claims 6,000 members in 18 congregations.
 The Baptist Association of El Salvador claims 4,427 members and the Salvadorean Lutheran Synod about 15,000 in 68 congregations.

+The Church of Jesus Christ of Latter-day Saints, a Restorationist Christian denomination, claims 130,000 people in 164 congregations as of 2023), or about 2% of the population, and has 1 temple in San Salvador.
+Latter-Day Saints began evangelizing in El Salvador in 1951.

 Religious freedom

 The constitution of El Salvador provides for the freedom of religion and prohibits religious discrimination.
 Publicly offending others' religious beliefs or damaging religious objects is punishable by imprisonment.
 Members of the clergy may not hold senior government positions, and are forbidden from joining political parties.

 Religious groups may register with the government for the purposes of tax-exemption and acquiring building permits.
 Special visas are required for individuals who wish to travel to El Salvador to engage in proselytizing.

 Public school education is secular.
 Private schools may include religious content in their curricula, but do not receive government support.
 Since 2016, clergy have limited access to prisons, due to concerns that some members of the clergy were using prison visits to smuggle items into prisons.